 Are Wild Horses & Burros Overpopulated?

-This is a common statement made by the Bureau of Land Management (BLM) and many believe it without question.
-The BLM's claims are correct and science based, right?
+The Bureau of Land Management (BLM) frequently states that wild equines are overpopulated, and many believe it without question.
+The BLM's claims are correct and based on science, right?
 Maybe not.
 Let's dig into this deeper - you may be surprised at what we find.

-First, we need to begin by saying that BLM's leadership is very much against wild horses and burros.
+First, it is necessary to note that the BLM's leadership is very much against wild horses and burros.
 Why?
-Because ranchers in the livestock industry hate wild horses and burros since they compete for the forage on the range.
-Ranchers have a lot of power and money to use in the BLM's decision making.
-Not to mention, that nearly every member on the Bureau of Land Management Wild Horse & Burro Advisory Board is for livestock and against wild horses; this is obvious by the statements they make and how they vote during board meetings.
+Because many ranchers in the livestock industry hate wild horses and burros since they compete for the forage on the range.
+Ranchers have a lot of power and influence in the BLM's decision making.
+Not to mention that nearly every member of the Bureau of Land Management Wild Horse & Burro Advisory Board is for livestock and against wild horses; this is obvious by their statements and votes during board meetings.

 The BLM's method for population counts is not efficient.
-The Double Observer Method is done over several days where the BLM counts wild horses and burros from an airplane 500+ feet above ground in the Herd Management Area (HMA).
-The horses appear as tiny specks when that high in the air, so the BLM has to determine whether that speck is a horse, burro, cow, sheep, or another large wild mammal.
-Also, they're likely counting horses and burros multiple times since this counting method is conducted over several days.1
+The Double Observer Method is conducted over several days as the BLM counts wild horses and burros from an airplane 500+ feet above ground in the Herd Management Area (HMA).
+The horses appear as specks when that high in the air, so the BLM has to determine whether that speck is a horse, burro, cow, sheep, or another large wild mammal.
+Also, they're likely counting horses and burros multiple times since this counting method takes several days to complete.1

 Pryor Mountain Wild Horse Range

-In Twin Peaks, one study says that there are 1,500 wild horses and burros (Transect Strip Method, which is done over one day) and the other saying that there are 3,500 (Double Observer Method).2 For example, in the Wyoming Checkerboard, the BLM says that the population number is at 5,000 horses and plans to remove 3,500 horses in the next year.
-They may actually be close to removing the last mustangs in that complex because they counted hundreds more horses than are actually present.
+In 2022, the wild equine population in Twin Peaks was determined using two different methods.
+One method showed that there were 1,500 wild horses and burros (Transect Strip Method, which takes one day to complete), while the method commonly used by the BLM showed the population to be 3,500 (Double Observer Method).2 For example, in 2022, the BLM claimed that the population of wild horses in the Wyoming Checkerboard was 5,000 horses and planned to remove 3,500 horses.
+They would've been close to removing the last mustangs in that complex because they counted hundreds more than were present.

-Right now, privately owned livestock are permitted to graze on more than 60% of public lands, while wild horses and burros are only permitted to graze on 11%.
-The BLM "estimates" that there are about 88,000 wild horses and burros on public lands, yet recent congressional reports state that there are between 700,000-1,000,000 domestic livestock - not to mention all of the sheep - on the wild horses and burros' land.3 The wild horses and burros are being forced out and this is very wrong and damaging on the wildlife populations and ecosystem.
+The BLM currently manages 245 million acres of public land.
+Livestock are allowed to graze on 155 million acres, while wild horses are restricted to 27 million acres (although most of that is shared with livestock).
+The BLM "estimates" that there are about 88,000 wild horses and burros on public lands, yet recent congressional reports state that there are between 700,000 and 1,000,000 domestic livestock on the wild horses and burros' land.3 The livestock's excessive use of the range is damaging to the wildlife populations and ecosystem, whereas wild horses and burros are proven to benefit the land and wildlife.

-The forage that this cow is laying on should be more than a foot high and not patchy.
 The cattle in McCullough Peaks have been given a portion of the range for grazing that is fenced off from the wild horses.
+This photo was taken in June 2020.

 Privately owned livestock inhabit many other public lands, including national parks, such as the Grand Tetons.
-The livestock (such as cattle and sheep) are allowed to run rampant, with little management, and the ranchers often keep their cattle on the land longer than their permit allows.
-The livestock graze areas down to the dirt, allowing non-native grasses and weeds - which do not benefit the wildlife - to grow instead.
-Livestock's invasion of the west has had a terrible effect on everything there.
+The livestock (such as cattle and sheep) are allowed to run rampant with little management, and ranchers often keep their cattle on the land longer than their permit allows.
+The livestock graze areas down to the dirt, allowing non-native grasses and weeds - which affect the wildlife - to grow instead.
+Livestock are not well suited for life in the West and usually have a poor impact on the land.

 Removals via helicopter roundups and bait trapping also backfire.
 Compensatory reproduction is a natural occurrence with wild horses and burros (and all wildlife) as a response to more predation than normal, disease, and environmental challenges - including roundups.
-Scientists have found that the BLM's roundups actually cause wild horse populations to breed at higher rates than normal in an effort to keep the species alive.6
+Scientists have found that the BLM's roundups cause wild horse populations to breed at higher rates than normal to keep the species alive.5

 So are wild horses and burros overpopulated?
-No. This is a big, blatant lie from the BLM so they can place the blame on the wild horses and burros and get livestock on every inch of your public lands.
-The horses aren't anywhere close to being overpopulated.
-Instead, it is the cattle and sheep that are trampling the grounds, fouling water sources, endangering native species (like the sage grouse), and drying up rivers.
+No. This is a big, blatant lie from the BLM, so they can place the blame on the wild horses and burros and allow livestock to continue grazing on our public lands.
+The horses aren't anywhere close to being overpopulated and destroying the land.
+Instead, it is the cattle and sheep who trample the grounds, foul water sources, endanger native species (like the sage grouse), and dry up rivers.
 Livestock is the population problem, not the horses.

 1Twin Peaks, Wild Horses Wild Lands, https://www.youtube.com/watch?v=5Lftvyrj4PY